TensorTom/SubscriptionSpice/README.md

 # UserSpice4 + Stripe Subscriptions

 This is my fork of UserSpice with added Stripe subscriptions.
+I haven't added the required MySQL fields and tables to the installer yet.
+That's next.
+Please report any issues and/or contribute with pull requests.

 Features